"""Core parser classes for argclass."""

 parser, destinations = self._make_parser()

-parsed_ns = parser.parse_args(args=args)
+parsed_ns = parser.parse_args(args=argv)

 # Get the chain of selected subparsers from the namespace

-selected_subparsers: Tuple[AbstractParser, ...] = getattr(
+selected_subparsers: tuple[AbstractParser, ...] = getattr(

 parsed_ns, "current_subparsers", ()